• Home

 Recommended Video

-Born and raised in New Zealand, he started his career working at the country’s popular supermarket chain, Woolworths.
-The then-teenager already had a part-time job there filling the supermarket shelves on Friday nights when he graduated high school.
-But Foran said he wasn’t too keen on attending college, and unusually so, his parents actually agreed, believing he wasn’t ready yet.
+Born and raised in New Zealand, he launched his career working at the country’s popular supermarket chain, Woolworths.
+The then teenager already had a part-time job there filling the supermarket shelves on Friday nights when he graduated high school.
+But Foran said he wasn’t too keen on attending college, and his parents actually agreed with his stance, believing he wasn’t ready yet.

 Instead, his mom inspired him to climb Woolworths’ ranks, sending a job ad his way.